ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-server.md

     }
 }
 ```

+This is the reason why there is no need to implement the resolvers for these fields.

 ## Starting the express-graphql middleware

 Now what remains is to set the `graphqlHTTP`  the **[express middleware]({{site.baseurl}}/tema3-web/express)** provided by the module `express-graphql` to work